ptomulik/testmd/README.md

 #### Example 2: Data munging

-The class from [Example 1](#example-1-defining-valid-keys-and-values) has one shortcoming - see `vars['seven'], it holds string.
+The class from [Example 1](#example-1-defining-valid-keys-and-values) has one shortcoming - the `vars['seven']` holds string, for example.
 If we'd like to have integers in our container, so we had to add data munging to our class:

 ```ruby